DIY destination Lowe’s has announced plans to hire at least 53,000 new employees ahead of the upcoming spring home improvement season.

 This got us thinking, not only about re-mulching the yard (although that’s certainly top of mind now), but about how seasonal surges in home improvement projects have impacted hiring and stock price for the popular retailers in previous years, and how this might play out as we head into yet another COVID spring.

-Despite their newsmaking announcement, the data shows Lowe’s currently has fewer active job listings than Home Depot.
-Right now, Lowe’s has 14,947 job listings on their website and Home Depot has 22,524.
+Despite their news-making announcement, the job market data shows Lowe’s currently has fewer active job listings than Home Depot.
+Right now, Lowe’s has 14,947 job listings on their website and Home Depot has 22,524 job listings.

 Though consumer home improvement spending is at an all-time high, Lowes is at its lowest level of job listings since mid-2019.
 Home Depot is at its lowest level since early 2018, however, they maintain more listings overall and their jobs have been more steady over time.
 Lowes’ listings have experienced far more movement with some substantial peaks and valleys occurring over time.